micamash/iron-maiden-fan-page/README.md

 # iron-maiden-fan-page
-This is an Iron Maiden fan page created for an HTML/CSS exercise during my time at Tech Elevator coding bootcamp.
+This is an Iron Maiden fan page created for an HTML/CSS exercise during my time in coding bootcamp.
 I created it from scratch based on the requirements of the assignment.